grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml-ui/index.md

 The Grafana SAML UI provides the following advantages over configuring SAML in the Grafana configuration file:

-- It is accessible by hosted Grafana users
+- It is accessible by Grafana Cloud users
+- SAML UI carries out input validation and provides useful feedback on the correctness of the configuration, making SAML setup easier
 - It doesn't require Grafana to be restarted after a configuration update
 - Access to the SAML UI only requires access to authentication settings, so it can be used by users with limited access to Grafana's configuration